Working Lands

 STEP 3: PROVIDE EXAMPLES THAT INTEGRATE BIRD HABITAT MANAGEMENT

-After completion, upload new or updated management plans here.
+After completion, upload new or updated management plans here (with completed cover sheet- bottom of page).

 For bird-friendly forest management plans or stand prescriptions, remember to include the following important components: